 Floor Design

 Minimum specifications typically include 6-inch reinforced concrete with vapor barrier and control joints every 15 feet maximum.
-Thickened edges at door openings and drainage provisions away from the building add longevity.
+Thickened edges at door openings and proper drainage provisions away from the building add longevity.

 Floor finishes range from standard broomed concrete to epoxy coatings to polished concrete.
 Each has trade-offs in cost, durability, and maintenance requirements.